aniketchakraborty12/Thryssa/src/content/blogs/My Web Dev Journey.md

 ### Healthy "Competition"...???

 From the get-go, I found a massive flaw among my peers — most of them were extremely laid-back when it came to academics.
 Don't get me wrong, there were incredibly talented and goal-driven individuals in my class, but they were the minority in an 80-student classroom.
-As a result, slumps and bunks during class hours became so frequent that teachers barely managed to muster 40% attendance, even in core subjects.
+As a result, slumps and bunks during class hours became so frequent that students barely managed to muster 40% attendance, even in core subjects.

 Unfortunately, my initial friend group embraced this laid-back approach.
 We frequently bunked classes to eat out, watch movies, and waste time.
 Unknowingly, I delayed my breakthrough, scraped by with a CGPA over 8, and developed an unhealthy habit of procrastination.
 On top of that, two early scandals (neither of which I was directly involved in) made it difficult for me to connect with the group going forward.